andrewmilson/sandstorm/README.md

 ## How to prove Cairo programs with Goldilocks field

 The goldilocks field is a magical 64-bit prime field that has very fast arithmetic.
 This field was discovered after StarkWare built their Solidity verifier for Cairo programs.
-By default Cairo uses a 252-bit prime field.
-Arithmetic in this 252-bit field is slow and it can be hard to practically utilize all the storage provided by each field element.
+As a result Cairo uses a much larger 252-bit prime field by default.
+Arithmetic in this 252-bit field is slow and it can be hard to practically utilize the storage provided by each field element.

 Sandstorm recently supported proving Cairo programs with the 64-bit Goldilocks field instead of StarkWare's default 252-bit field.
 Before running the example below a few changes need to be made to StarkWare's Cairo runner.
-On a M1 Max proof generation is 5x faster using 64-bit Goldilocks and only uses ~1/4 of the overall memory as the default 252-bit field.
+On a M1 Max proof generation is 5x faster using the 64-bit Goldilocks field and only uses ~1/4 of the overall memory when compared against Cairo's default 252-bit field.

 ```bash
 # 1. (optional) Install Cairo and activate the venv